-The Tin Barn EnerPHit, Marshfield
+The Tin Barn EnerPHit

 Our clients wanted to turn a derelict set of barns into an exemplary Passivhaus home.
 On a rural plot on the outskirts of Bath, they wanted a home that would be more manageable in scale and more cost-effective to run, allowing them to live more sustainably.
 They also needed space to work from home and let a vegetable plot flow between the wildflower meadows into the rolling countryside beyond.